magicray/paxolite/README.md

-# paxolite
+# PaxoLite
-PaxoLite - Replicated key value store using paxos for replication and sqlite for storage
+Replicated key value store using paxos for replication and sqlite for storage

 ## Design
 PaxoLite inserts data in a log.
 LogSeq number is chosen in strictly increasing order.
 Cluster reaches consensus for each LogSeq using paxos.
 Data for each LogSeq consists of a key and a value.
 After a LogSeq entry is learned, all the previous rows for that key are deleted.